salkuadrat/learning/packages/learning_smart_reply/README.md

 ### Generating Smart Replies

-We can generate smart replies by feeding chat message history to the [SmartReplyGenerator].
+We can generate smart replies by feeding chat message history to `SmartReplyGenerator`.

 ```dart
 SmartReplyGenerator smartReply = SmartReplyGenerator();